Stay Sane With These College Admissions Tips & Tricks

 In fact, they may be your child’s dream school, and they just don’t know it yet.
 Your student may graduate with a degree, little or no debt and a great job offer.

-These tools guide families to find colleges that can be more generous to their students.
+This tool will guide families to find colleges that can be more generous to their students.

 By entering a student’s academic information, state of residency, location preference, along with interests in the arts, sports, STEM, and nursing, families will receive a list of colleges in order of merit or need-based generosity.